 The ability of child welfare professionals and non-governmental organisations to provide appropriate support is also framed and constrained by national policy regimes and international legal obligations.
 Specific support is required due to the potential physical and psychological impacts of the journey itself, and the need to adapt to an unfamiliar and sometimes hostile social environment.
 Support is also required to navigate through the immigration and asylum process, and to deal with the constant fear of deportation.

 This innovative seminar series examines the policy challenges and possible responses in supporting UASCs seeking asylum.
 It will also develop new insights into the theorisation of children and migration, and methodological debates around researching the experiences of these young people.
-It is funded by the Economic and Social Research Council (ESRC) and will consist of nine events during the period October 2013-September 2016.
+It is funded by the Economic and Social Research Council (ESRC) and will consist of nine events during the period October 2013-February 2017.

 For further information about the Uncertain Journeys series please email: email@example.com